ovh/docs/pages/web/domains/dns_zone_dkim/guide.en-ca.md

 > [!warning]
 >
-> The DKIM selector must be in `inProduction` status before it can be disabled.
+> The DKIM selector must be in `inProduction` or `ready` status before it can be disabled.